 A fascinating foray back in time, the Lexington carriage ride is 40 minutes of Civil War history and heartbreak.
 Learn of Stonewall Jackson’s many life tragedies and the struggles and triumphs of Robert E. Lee as you journey through town behind two trusty steeds.
-(540) 463-5647.
+(540) 463-5647

 Tour the Stonewall Jackson House and Museum

 Up the hill from the visitor’s center is the only home ever owned by Stonewall Jackson in his short 39-year life.
 The Stonewall Jackson House and Museum is furnished with many of Jackson’s own possessions, as well as appropriate period pieces, and offers informative guided tours on the hour and on the half hour.
-(540) 463-2552.
+(540) 463-2552

-See the Natural Bridge
+Visit the Natural Bridge State Park

-Paddle the James or Maury Rivers
+Paddle the James River or Maury Rivers

 Whether you want the thrill of fast water or the relaxation of slow, lazy paddling, the James River Basin Canoe Livery offers options to fit your needs.
 All prices include instruction, a detailed trip map, and shuttle service to and from the trip of your choice.
-(540) 261-7334.
+(540) 261-7334

 Attend an Event at the Lenfest Center